harishb00/social-network/README.md

     }
     ```

+## Features
+* JWT based Authentication with refreshable tokens.
+* Sign up with email.
+* Login and Logout.
+* Search users by name or email.
+* Send friend requests to users.
+* Accept/Reject friend requests.
+* Block/Unblock an user.
+* Rejected requests can be resent after a cool down period of 24 hours.
+* List all the friends of logged in user.
+* List all the pending friend requests sent to the user logged in (with sorting).
+* Only authorized resources can be modified by logged in users.
+* Pending requests and User search endpoints are paginated with 10 items per page.
+* User rate throttling is used to limit the rate of friend requests sent in a minute.

 ## Design Choices
-* Throttling is used to limit number of friend requests a user can send in a minute.
-It's configured as **3 requests per minute**.
-* Pagination is used for viewing pending friend requests and searching users to reduce the load and improve faster response times.
-This helps search requests which results in huge number of results.
 * Redis cache is used to cache response of getting friends list API endpoint.
 This is to ensure performance by returning cached results.
 The cache is invalidated when a new friend is added to account.
+* Pagination is used for viewing pending friend requests and searching users to reduce the load and improve faster response times.
+This helps search requests which results in huge number of results.
+* Throttling is used to limit number of friend requests a user can send in a minute.
+It's configured as **3 requests per minute**.

 ## Next Steps
 * Add swagger documentation for APIs.